 The Countryside Cathedral | Sharon Henry

-Any Anglican priest serving at St Pauls Cathedral, St Helena is working at one of the most remote island churches in the world.
+Any Anglican priest serving at St Pauls Cathedral of St Helena is working at one of the most remote island churches in the world.
 Middle of the South Atlantic is pretty remote.

 Famous churches have become tourist attractions as much as places of worship.
 Visiting churches can be inspiring, they’re like museums and are full of stories.
 St Paul’s Cathedral history makes interesting reading.

 For a start, it’s an Anglican cathedral church situated outside an urban area, which is unusual.
-St Paul’s Cathedral is in the countryside, a few miles outside of St Helena’s small city of Jamestown.
+The Cathedral of St Helena is in the countryside, a few miles outside the island’s small city of Jamestown.